sivasb1019/tkinter_projects/complaint_management/README.md

 * **addComplaint:** Validates and adds a new complaint to the database.
 * **clearAll:** Clears input fields in the GUI.
 * **getData:** Retrieves and displays complaint data when a row in the GUI table is selected.

-#### 4. An instance of the Database class is created with the database file "Complaints.db".
+**4.** An instance of the Database class is created with the database file "Complaints.db".

-###  5. The main GUI window is created using Tkinter (Tk class) and configured with properties such as the title, geometry, background color, and maximized state.
+**5.** The main GUI window is created using Tkinter (Tk class) and configured with properties such as the title, geometry, background color, and maximized state.

-###  6. Labels and input fields for the complaint details (Name, Age, Email, Contact No, Complaints) are created and positioned within the GUI.
+**6.** Labels and input fields for the complaint details (Name, Age, Email, Contact No, Complaints) are created and positioned within the GUI.

-### 7. Buttons are added to the GUI for submitting complaints, clearing input fields, and displaying the list of complaints.
+**7.** Buttons are added to the GUI for submitting complaints, clearing input fields, and displaying the list of complaints.

-### 8. A section for displaying the list of complaints is created using a ttk.Treeview widget.
+**8.** A section for displaying the list of complaints is created using a ttk.Treeview widget.

-### 9. The Treeview is configured with columns to display complaint data, and a function is defined to handle row selection to view complaint details.
+**9.** The Treeview is configured with columns to display complaint data, and a function is defined to handle row selection to view complaint details.

-### 10. The main event loop (window.mainloop()) is started to run the GUI application.
+**10.** The main event loop (window.mainloop()) is started to run the GUI application.

-### 11.Thi s code creates a simple GUI application for registering and managing complaints, allowing users to add, view, and clear complaint entries.
+**11.** This code creates a simple GUI application for registering and managing complaints, allowing users to add, view, and clear complaint entries.
 It stores the complaint data in a SQLite database.